johangithub/AFMAN11-217v1/chp5.md

 5.1.2.1.1.2.1.
 WARNING: It is imperative that crews are cognizant of what station identification is being displayed.
 For example, if the station identification being displayed is from the DME portion of a VOR/DME station, then only the DME alphanumeric display may be used.
 The VOR azimuth station must still be identified aurally.

 5.1.2.1.1.2.2.
 WARNING: Voice communication is possible on VOR, ILS, and ADF frequencies.
-The only positive method of identifying a station is by its Morse code identifier (either aurally or alphanumeric display) or (for VORs) the recorded automatic voice identification, indicated by the word-VOR‖ following the station name.
+The only positive method of identifying a station is by its Morse code identifier (either aurally or alphanumeric display) or (for VORs) the recorded automatic voice identification, indicated by the word "VOR" following the station name.
 Identifying a NAVAID by listening to other voice transmissions broadcast on a Flight Service Station or other facility is not a reliable method of station identification and shall not be used.

 5.1.2.1.2.
 VOR.
 The station identification may be a repeated three-letter Morse code group, or a three-letter Morse code group alternating with a recorded voice identifier.